-... the potential application of the Act must be carefully examined by other lenders (both Canadian and foreign) when considering lending on the security of real property in Ontario" from, any brokerage other than the brokerage which employs such broker or salesperson.
-A registered broker or salesperson must be a Canadian resident and may not trade real estate in Ontario from an office outside Ontario.
-No action can be brought for commission or other remuneration for services in connection with a trade in real estate, unless at the time of rendering the services, the person bringing the action was registered or exempt from registration under the Act.
+A brokerage is defined in the Act as an entity trading in real estate for reward.
+A broker or salesperson is an individual employed by a brokerage in that capacity.
+No broker or salesperson can trade in real estate on behalf of, or accept any commission or other remuneration for trading in real estate from, any brokerage other than a brokerage that employs such broker or salesperson.
+A registered broker or salesperson must be a Canadian resident and may not trade in real estate in Ontario from an office outside Ontario.
+No action can be brought for commission or other remuneration for services in connection with a trade in real estate unless at the time of rendering the services, the person bringing the action was registered or exempt from registration under the Act.